Chell5k/wheel_of_fortune/project-worksheet.md

 Include the full list of features that will be part of your MVP
 1. Landing page with welcome message, player entry form, button to continue to game
-1. Game board with
+1. Game board with:
     1. player's names
     1. scoreboard
     1. presentation of puzzle
-  1. input area to enter guesses
+    1. input area to enter single-letter guesses
     1. wheel-shaped turn value button (instead of spinning wheel)
     1. short list of puzzles
-1. "Level-1" Reset button
+1. "Level-1" Reset button - shows up at the end of a game
-1. "Level-1" Guess logic - functionality to handle letter guesses, for example:
+1. "Level-1" Guess logic - functionality to handle single-letter guesses, for example:
     1. Accept consonant guesses only - reject vowel guesses
     1. Reveal successful guesses on gameboard
     1. Track used letters - is this visible on tv show?
-1. "Level-l" Player Turn logic - exclude solve-the-puzzle guesses for now?
+1. "Level-l" Player Turn logic - exclude "solve-the-puzzle" guesses
 1. "Level-1" Puzzle list (short, easier, more letters revealed at the start)
+1. Puzzle selection (easier; non randomized)
 1. "Level-1" Turn value selection (easier; non randomized)
-1. Puzzle selection (easier; non randomized)

 ## POST MVP

 Include the full list of features that you are considering for POST MVP
 ## Functional Components

+1. "Level-2" gameboard - upgraded to accept a solve-the-puzzle guess.
 1. "Level-2" guess logic -
     1. buying vowels
     1. guessing the puzzle
-1. "Level-2" Player Turn logic - include guess-the-puzzle portion of a turn
+1. "Level-2" Player Turn logic - include solve-the-puzzle guesses
 1. "Level-2" Turn value selection - enhanced
     1. losing turn
     1. wipeout of points